Colorado lawmakers advance bill to tackle Colorado’s prison capacity issues

 SB 159 now moves to a final vote in the Senate and then to the House.

-A second bill addressing the corrections crisis is Senate Bill 36, which would modify the state’s current prison population management measures.
+A second bill addressing the corrections crisis would modify the state’s current prison population management measures.

-The management system was created in 2018 with the General Assembly’s unanimous support.
-But as prison populations grew, due to high numbers of inmates who weren’t getting released, the trigger for implementing those measures didn’t take place until last year.
+The management system was created in 2018 with the Colorado General Assembly’s unanimous support.
+But as prison populations grew, the trigger for implementing those measures didn’t take place until last year.

-The current trigger is when vacancy rates in the corrections system fall to 3%; under SB 36, it will increase to 4%.
+The current trigger is when vacancy rates in the corrections system fall to 3%.
+Under Senate Bill 36, it will increase to 4%.
 The vacancy rate will also include the number of inmates headed to prison who are currently housed in local jails.

 Once the PPRM is triggered, under the bill, the Office of Community